cpjobling/eg-247-textbook/_build/dft/1/dft.md

 For example, say the highest frequency component in a signal is 18 kHz, this signal must be sampled at $2 \times 18 = 36$ kHz or higher so that it can be completely specified by its sampled values.
 If the sampled frequency remains the same, i.e., 36 kHz, and the highest frequency in the signal is increased, to say 25 kHz, this signal cannot be recovered by a Digital to Analogue Converter (DAC).

 Since many real signals are not band limited, a typical digital signal processing system will include a low-pass filter, often called a *pre-sampling-filter* or simply a *pre-filter*, to ensure that the highest frequency signal allowed into the system will be equal or less than the sampling frequency so that the signal can be recovered.
-The highest frequency allowed in the system is referred to as the Nyquest frquency denoted as $f_n$.
+The highest frequency allowed in the system is referred to as the Nyquist frequency denoted as $f_n$.

 If the signal is not band limited, or the sampling frequency is too low, the spectral components of the signal will overlap each other and this is called *aliasing*.
 To avoid aliasing, we must increase the sampling rate.

 ### Windowing

 A DT signal may have an infinite length; in this case it must be limited to a finite interval before it is sampled.
 We can terminate the signal at a defined number of terms by multiplying it by a *window function*.
-There are several window functions that are used in practice such as the *rectangular*, *triangular*, *Hanning*, *Hamming*, *Kaiser*, etc. Window functions, and there design, are outside the scope of this module, but are discussed in Appendix E of Karris.
+There are several window functions that are used in practice such as the *rectangular*, *triangular*, *Hanning*, *Hamming*, *Kaiser*, etc. Window functions, and their design, are outside the scope of this module, but are discussed in Appendix E of Karris.

 All I will say here is that the window function must be carefully chosen to avoid the signal being terminated too abrubtly and causing *leakage* -- that is a spread of the spectrum outside the bounds imposed by the window.